anmitsu/pyful/README.md

-pyful - Python file management utility
+pyful - Python File Management Utility
 ======================================

 pyful is CUI filer of the keyboard operation for Linux.